Choice Home Warranty Review

 Like American Home Shield, The Home Service Club offers three tiers of service call fee, which can lower your premium in exchange for a higher out-of-pocket cost for service requests.
 The Home Service Club’s Standard plan covers major appliances and systems, but the Comprehensive plan offers coverage for items that aren’t found with most home warranty providers (like pest control and gas leaks).
 Rates are affordable, making this a solid budget pick.

 America’s 1st Choice Home Club has three plans aimed at a range of budgets.
 The Bronze plan covers only heating, air conditioning, and water heater; the Silver and Gold plans add electrical and plumbing systems in addition to all major appliances.
 Quotes are phone-only.

-First American Home Buyers Protection Its entry-level plans are among the most affordable in the industry, and the company earns solid-if-unspectacular marks in every category we tested (coverage, quote process, and public opinion).
+First American Home Warranty Its entry-level plans are among the most affordable in the industry, and the company earns solid-if-unspectacular marks in every category we tested (coverage, quote process, and public opinion).

 First American’s Basic plan covers major appliances; major systems require an upgrade to the Premier plan.
 Air conditioning is an optional add-on, but policies can be bought directly from their website.

 The DIY Approach

 If you’re in the market for a home warranty, it pays to shop around.
 Standard features and rates differ widely between companies and vary based on where you live and custom options you’ve chosen.
 Some companies also allow you to balance service call fees with monthly or annual premiums, choosing a higher amount in one category or the other.